-In this position Dr. Thompson also advocates for the Scholarship of Broader Impacts (SoBI) as well as conducts research in broader impacts.
-Which allows his organization to model, develop, implement, and evaluate broader impacts by coming up with answers to questions like – (1) what does broader impacts look like on a university, local, regional, global, and international scale and (2) how can you create and implement meaningful faculty professional development that helps faculty to be more impactful and successful in every aspect of their professional careers?
+In this position Dr. Thompson also advocated for the Scholarship of Broader Impacts (SoBI) as well as conducted research in broader impacts.
+Which allowed his organization to model, develop, implement, and evaluate broader impacts by coming up with answers to questions like – (1) what does broader impacts look like on a university, local, regional, global, and international scale and (2) how can you create and implement meaningful faculty professional development that helps faculty to be more impactful and successful in every aspect of their professional careers?

-Dr. Thompson has taught Biochemistry, Chemistry, and Physical Science and developed and taught Science and Engineering Learning Community Service-Learning courses.
-He has taught high school Chemistry and Physics, participated on Indiana Department of Education (IDOE) education committees to develop state education science standards, spent time as a private biochemical consultant for a company, opened a company, facilitated workshops on culture and diversity, and has worked with the Engineering Projects in Community Service-Learning (EPICS) University program.
+Dr. Thompson has taught Biochemistry, Chemistry, and Physical Science on-line and off-line in classrooms and developed and taught Science and Engineering Learning Community Service-Learning courses.
+He has taught high school Chemistry and Physics, participated on Indiana Department of Education (IDOE) education committees to develop state education science standards, spent time as a private biochemical consultant for several companies, started a few companies (cleaning, engineering, HVAC, and education), facilitated workshops on culture and diversity, and has worked with the Engineering Projects in Community Service-Learning (EPICS) University program.

 Michael Thompson obtained a B.S. in Chemistry and Biology from Saint Joseph’s College of Indiana.
 He received his MS in Biochemistry and a PhD in Chemistry from Purdue University.
 Dr. Thompson’s research involved manipulation of sinapoylated compounds and genetic sequences in the sinapate ester biosynthetic pathway and on Chemistry Education and aspects of Engineering Education during the completion of his PhD.
 Prior to joining the University of Oklahoma (OU) he was the Education and Outreach Coordinator for Oregon Health and Science University (OHSU), Institute of Environmental Health (IEH), and the NSF Science and Technology Center (STC) for Coastal Margin Observation & Prediction (CMOP).
 During that time, he worked with industry, faculty, nonprofits, and students, connecting them at many levels and in many ways to help them complete their broader impacts.